holtzy/GreenTech-Challenge/README.md

 Local use
 --------
-The best way to consult the application is on the web here.
+The best way to consult the application is [on the web](www.agap-sunshine.inra.fr/holtz-apps/GreenTech_Challenge/).
 However, you can easily use it locally.
 There are 2 methods:

 Open R and use the code below:
 ```
 install.packages(shiny)